Xochistlahuaca: Culture

 Most of the municipality's cultural heritage is based on that of the Amuzgos, as the largest community of this ethnicity.
 Children from the municipality have been gathering indigenous oral stories for recording as part of the Concurso National de Narraciones Orales en Lenguas Indígenas (National Contest for Oral Narrations in Indigenous Languages).
 Juana Iriabth Moctezuma Tapia won the contest in 2004.

 Most of the population is classified as Catholic although there is a small but growing percentage of Protestants.
 Protestantism was introduced to the region by the Instituto Lingüistico de Verano in the 1940s.
 Catholic beliefs are generally a syncretism with Amuzgo ones.
 On the feast day of Saint Mark, which comes at the beginning of the rainy season, chickens are sacrificed over a set of blue rocks which represent thunder and lightning.
 This is in petition for abundant rain and crops for the coming growing season.
 The end of the growing season and harvest are marked by the feast day of the Archangel Michael on September 29.
-Traditional medicine men and healing are still preferred by many as illness is generally conceived of as spiritual.
+Traditional medicine men and healing are preferred by many as illness is generally conceived of as spiritual.
 Other important festivals include Carnival and the feast day of the Virgin of Guadalupe on December 12.
 In the community of Cozoyoapan, the feast day of Saint Sebastian on January 20 is important.